KundaPanda/IB031/index.md

 Though keep in mind that with such small dataset the performance of all models may be influenced by the random state quite a bit.

-The performance of all models could be improved in certain models (such as the DNN classifier) by using weighted samples as the dataset is quite imbalanced.
+The performance of certain models could be improved (such as the DNN classifier) by using weighted samples as the dataset is quite imbalanced.

 The accuracy has quite a large differences between positive and negative samples.
 This is most likely caused by the fact that sampling for model training is not stratified whereas accuracy is computed using stratified cross validation.